DJ Spinz: DJ Spinz 808

 The DJ Spinz 808 also known as the "Spinz 808" or "TCE Spinz 808" is a variation of a Roland TR-808 bass drum, which is credited to and named after Hill.
 The sound is used in hip-hop, pop, and R&B and is one of the most popular and iconic sounds in trap music.
 Originally created in 2011, the sample became popular with trap producers due to its low end presence, as well as good punch.
 It has spawned a large number of variations of its own, with varying levels of distortion, equalization, and other changes.
 The sample is used when pitched to a low octave to act as a bass in trap beats.
-The "Spinz 808" has been used by popular producers such as Metro Boomin, Pi'erre Bourne, 808 Mafia, and Wheezy.
+The "Spinz 808" has been used by popular producers such as Metro Boomin, Pi'erre Bourne, TM88, and Wheezy.
 It has been featured as the bass in many songs, a notable example being the 2019 hit "Old Town Road" by Lil Nas X which reached #1 on the Billboard Hot 100 and remained at #1 for 19 weeks.